minprog/app-studio/45 Projects/30 Mad Libs/10 Assignment.md

 - When creating an instance of the `Story` class you should have already opened the appropriate text file.
 Pass a `String` object to the constructor of the `Story` class.

+        guard let storyPath = Bundle.main.path(forResource: name, ofType: "txt"), let text = try?
+String(contentsOfFile: storyPath, encoding: .utf8) else { return nil }

+## Some ideas for extras

+Try to make the filled-in words **bold** in the final text, like in the screen shot above.